privacyguides/privacyguides.org/docs/basics/passwords-overview.en.md

 icon: 'material/shield-key-outline'
 ---

 Passwords are an essential part of our everyday digital lives.
 We use them to protect our accounts, our devices and our secrets.
-Despite often being the only thing between us and and an adversary who's after our private information, not a lot of thought is put into them which often leads to people using passwords that can be easily guessed or brute-forced.
+Despite often being the only thing between us and an adversary who's after our private information, not a lot of thought is put into them which often leads to people using passwords that can be easily guessed or brute-forced.

 ## Best Practices